 Our product offerings come and go with the seasons.
 This is an overview of what we'll have coming within the next three months:

 * Our tasty free-range eggs of various colors (white, light brown, dark brown and green) are available year-round.
 Each carton of one dozen eggs offers a mix of colors.
 Our hens are on pasture during the summer and large open pens during the winter, eating a natural mix of grains, greens, insects and natural supplements.
 Our birds live long, healthy, happy chicken lives.
 You can taste the difference in our eggs!
 We will be selling the bulk of our eggs through bulk buy groups and possibly food hubs, but we'll have limited quantities available for direct sale.
 Please Contact Us for more information.

-* We are now taking reservations for our next batch of pork, available in the Nov/Dec timeframe.
+* We are now taking reservations for our next batch of pork, available in second quarter 2018 timeframe.
 Our last batch of pork sold out in eight hours!
 So if you're interested, please send us your contact info ASAP because we use the rule "first come, first served".
 For more information, please visit our Pigs page.

 *We are mulling plans to expand our tomato, squash, rhubarb and strawberries beyond the small amounts we grow for personal use.
 We are not sure yet which of these, if any, we'll grow on a large enough scale to sell to the public this year.
 Check back here and we'll update throughout the year.

 *We will have a limited supply of beautiful local grass hay this year.
 All our animals love this hay, and we've gotten good feedback from our customers.
 Of particular interest to horse owners, our insulin-resistant Morgan mare has done very well on our hay without soaking.
 She has been laminitis-free ever since we converted her over to this hay in 2007.
 If you're interested in hay from our 2016 or 2017 cuttings, please let us know ASAP.

 If you are interested in any of our products, we encourage you to please Contact Us for more information.